Bertrand2/thetreasureplanet/README.md

 **Billy:** You wouldn't give me... the Black Spot?!
 Gahah!!

 **Black Dog:** I'm sorry, but you don't give me any choice in this matter, do you know?
-So, I've [???] you of the power invested in me by our fellow pirates I must now present you with the Black Spot.
+So, by virtue of the power invested in me by our fellow pirates I must now present you with the Black Spot.

 **Billy:** NoooOOoOOOoo!
 DOoOOoon't do iiiit!!